sadeqrm/Arvan-Challange/README.md

 I was asked from Arvan Team to bring up a challange request and I am so happy to make it ready last week.
 The scenario is divided into some parts which I have to solve them.
+1.Infra(IaC)
+2.k8s Cluster(Ansible)
-1.Infra(IaC) 2.k8s Cluster(Ansible)  3.Postgres Cluster Setup 5.Deploying python app in k8s 6.Monitoring
+3.Postgres Cluster Setup
+4.Deploying python app in k8s
+6.Monitoring and Alerting

 # Project Overview